 Objectives:

-Development of postattenuation neurologic signs (PANS) is a potentially severe complication after surgical correction of congenital portosystemic shunts (cPSS) in cats.
-There is no strong evidence that prophylactic treatment with any drug prevents or reduces the incidence of PANS or specifically PAS in cats.
-Study objectives were to report the incidence of PANS in a large cohort of cats undergoing surgical attenuation of a single cPSS and to compare incidence of PANS in cats that either did or did not receive prophylactic antiseizure medication.
+Post-attenuation neurologic signs (PANS) are a potentially severe complication after surgical correction of congenital portosystemic shunts (cPSS) in cats.
+There is no strong evidence that prophylactic treatment with any drug could prevent or reduce the incidence of PANS in cats.
+This study aimed to report the incidence of PANS in a large cohort of cats who underwent surgical attenuation of a single cPSS and to compare the incidence of PANS in cats that either received or did not receive prophylactic antiseizure medication.

 Methods:

-Medical records of 11 veterinary institutions were searched to identify cats that underwent surgical attenuation of a single cPSS from 2007-2023.
-Exclusion criteria included cats with arteriovenous malformation, cats that died or were euthanised within 24 hours postoperatively for reasons unrelated to PANS, and cats with incomplete medical records to permit classification into the appropriate prophylactic treatment group.
+The medical records of 11 veterinary institutions were searched to identify cats that underwent surgical attenuation of a single cPSS during 2007–2023.
+Cats were excluded if they had an arteriovenous malformation, died or were euthanised within 24 hours postoperatively for reasons unrelated to PANS, or had incomplete medical records to permit classification into the appropriate prophylactic treatment group.
 Univariable logistic regression analysis was performed to investigate the effect of prophylactic treatment with antiseizure medication on PANS development.

 Results: